Anti-aging advertising seems to be everywhere.

 Unfortunately, it sends the message that aging is a bad thing.
-And, it scares the bejezus out of folks.
+And, it scares the bejeezus out of most folks.

 In ancient and indigenous cultures, growing older meant that you were accumulating life experiences and gaining wisdom.
 Elders were revered for their knowledge and they were expected to pass down their teachings to the younger generations.

-It was also the duty of the more youthful members of the family, and the community, to care for the elders as they aged.
-This in turn, helped the elders feel loved, supported and valued.
+It was also the duty of the more youthful members of the family, and the community, to care for the elders as they age.
+This, in turn, helped the elders feel loved, supported, and valued.

 That’s not necessarily the case in modern times.

-This, in turn, makes the elders feel worthless, discarded and useless.
+This, in turn, makes elders feel worthless, discarded, and useless.

-It’s no wonder that Alzheimer’s and dementia are on the rise.
-Why would the elders need to retain their knowledge if it’s not worth anything to anyone?
+It’s no wonder Alzheimer’s and dementia are on the rise.
+Why would elders need to retain their knowledge if it’s not worth anything to anyone?

 But, I digress.
 That is a much deeper conversation about the degeneration of our human condition.

-In many cultures a wide variety of foods and herbs were given to improve the aging process, and promote vitality and longevity.
+In many cultures, a wide variety of foods and herbs were used to support the aging process and promote vitality and longevity.

-I’m going to suggest that instead of going against aging (as in anti-aging), we step into promoting longevity by using traditional restorative herbs to enhance the continued functioning our organs, bodily systems, and mind.
+I’m going to suggest that instead of going against aging, we promote healthful longevity by using traditional restorative herbs to enhance the continued functioning of our organs, bodily systems, and mind.

-- Ashwaganda (Withania somnifera) – this classic herb has been used in India and Africa for thousands of years to improve sleep, decrease anxiety, alleviate fatigue, improve energy, support fertility, enhance memory and promote longevity.
+This classic herb has been used in India and Africa for thousands of years to improve sleep, decrease anxiety, alleviate fatigue, improve energy, support fertility, enhance memory, and promote longevity.

-Here’s a delicious recipe to help you incorporate these herbs into your diet so you can continue sharing your wisdom with the whipper snappers: Restorative Herb Balls
+Here’s my delicious recipe to help you incorporate ALL of these herbs into your diet so you can continue sharing your wisdom with all of the young whippersnappers: Restorative Herb Balls

-If you want more delicious recipes for longevity and healthy aging, meet me in the kitchen for a fun and engaging online cooking class – Cooking for Healthy Aging.
+And, if you want to learn how to prepare delicious recipes for longevity and healthy aging check out my fun and engaging online cooking class – Cooking for Healthy Aging.

 Alchemy of Herbs, by Rosalee De La Foret, 2017 Hay House, pgs.
 299-301